nooglersoon/golang-with-tests/README.md

 When calling func (w Wallet) Deposit(amount int) the w is a copy of whatever we called the method from.
 Without getting too computer-sciency, when you create a value - like a wallet, it is stored somewhere in memory.
 You can find out what the address of that bit of memory with &myVal.

+Go copies values when you pass them to functions/methods, so if you're writing a function that needs to mutate state you'll need it to take a pointer to the thing you want to change.

+The fact that Go takes a copy of values is useful a lot of the time but sometimes you won't want your system to make a copy of something, in which case you need to pass a reference.
+Examples include referencing very large data structures or things where only one instance is necessary (like database connection pools).

 ### Typealias swift on go

 Go lets you create new types from existing ones.